Storytelling Circles

 For now, I’ll leave you with these pieces:

-As a child, I was curious and empathic.
-I wanted to know how the world was made, why people did the things they do, and why certain perceived imbalances existed.
+As a child I was fascinated by humans and nature, and the imbalances I sensed between these things.
 I felt freest outside in the backyard, where my Dad kept a garden.
 I also felt freest in my mind, where I’d often see stories play out like movies—so many images, so many plotlines, so much color.

 Before I learned how to read or write, I’d narrate these “mind movies” to my siblings.
-It felt to me like painting with words.
-So when I finally did learn how to put those words onto paper, there was no stopping me.
-By seven years old, I was cutting gym class to write letters to the White House.
+It felt to me like painting with words, and in learning how to put those words onto paper I think I stepped into something of a river.
+By seven years old I was filling journals and cutting gym class to write letters to the White House.
+There was so much I wanted to say.

 If the acorn theory—the idea that people enter their lifetime already encoded with the unique potential that is theirs alone to realize—holds true, these early moments were like faint etchings of some of the work I have since gone on to do.